-WITH A FOCUS ON ONTARIO’S FOOD AND SUPPORTING LOCAL FARMERS, THEY TRY TO CELEBRATE TORONTO’S DIVERSITY IN PLAYFUL BUT THOUGHTFUL WAYS.
+WITH A FOCUS ON SUPPORTING LOCAL PRODUCERS, THEY CELEBRATE ONTARIO'S DIVERSITY IN PLAYFUL AND THOUGHTFUL WAYS.

 Similar to most chefs, Olivia cooked at home quite often with her family.
 Her mom’s side of the family is Eastern European and food was always the main event at their gatherings.
 She developed a true appreciation of how to connect with people through food and different cultures.

 Olivia went to school for food science and nutrition at George Brown College, but ended up in the kitchen and fell in love.
 What also sparked her interest was the experience you can create with people and the ability to connect with complete strangers on a common level: food.

 She has worked in many kitchens in Toronto, some including; Bar Buca, Oliver & Bonacini Catering, Saturday Dinette and Hawthorne Food and Drink.
 Olivia also travelled and lived in New York City, staging and working in some of New York’s finest; including Dirt Candy, Mission Chinese, and Blue Hill Stone Barns.